ktauchathuranga/privilegeos/README.md

 **Problem**: System doesn't boot from USB **Solutions:**
-1. Verify UEFI boot is enabled in BIOS
+1. Verify that UEFI or Legacy BIOS boot is enabled in your firmware settings.
-2. Disable Secure Boot if enabled
+2. Disable Secure Boot if it is enabled.
-3. Try different USB ports (USB 2.0 vs 3.0)
+3. Try different USB ports (USB 2.0 vs 3.0).
-4. Re-write image to USB with different tool
+4. Re-write the image to the USB with a different tool or try the ZIP extraction method.

 **Problem**: Kernel panic on boot
 **Solutions:**
-1. Check hardware compatibility
+1. Check hardware compatibility.
-2. Try booting with `acpi=off` parameter
+2. Try booting with the `acpi=off` parameter.
-3. Verify image integrity with checksum
+3. Verify the image integrity with a checksum.

 #### NTFS Mounting Issues